amchelle/amchelle.github.io/_posts/2023-01-15-sourdough-sandwich-bread.md

     1. **Feed starter.** Mix 10g rye flour, 80g all-purpose flour, 80g starter, 80g filtered water.

     **Dough**
-    1. **Make dough.** Measure and mix water, starter, and honey in a mixing bowl until fully combined.
+    1. **Make dough.** Measure and mix water, starter, olive oil, and honey in a mixing bowl until fully combined.
 Add bread flour and mix.
 Dough will be shaggy.
 Add salt to top, cover with lid or damp towl and let sit for 30 minutes.
     2. **Autolyse.** Mix salt into dough and let sit for 30 minutes.
     3. **Stretch and fold.** Perform a stretch and fold and let sit covered for 30 minutes.
 Repeat step up to two more times.
-    4. **Bulk fermentation.** Leave dough covered for 8-11 hours (overnight) after your start step 2.
+    4. **Bulk fermentation.** Leave dough covered for 11-12 hours (overnight) after your start step 2.
     5. **Shape.** Grease the inside of loaf pan.
 Gently shape dough into a rectangle and pull to the width of your pan.
 Roll up dough and place seam side down.
 Cover with damp dishtowel and let sit for 2 hours.
     6. **Bake.** Preheat oven to 400°F. Bake for 40 minutes or until golden brown.
 Let sit for 10 minutes and then remove from pan and let sit for at least 1 hour.
 ---